Before your client can join an AD domain, some adjustments must be made to your network setup to ensure the flawless interaction of client and server.

 Log in as root and start YaST.

-Enter the domain to join at Figure 11-2).
+Enter the domain to join at Figure 5-2).
 If the DNS settings on your host are properly integrated with the Windows DNS server, enter the AD domain name in its DNS format (mydomain.mycompany.com).
-If you enter the short name of your domain (also known as the pre–Windows 2000 domain name), YaST must rely on NetBIOS name resolution instead of DNS to find the correct domain controller.
-To select from a list of available domains instead, use to list the NetBIOS domains then select the desired domain.in the screen (see
+If you enter the short name of your domain (also known as the pre–Windows 2000 domain name), YaST must rely on NetBIOS name resolution instead of DNS to find the correct domain controller.in the screen (see

 Checkto use the SMB source for Linux authentication.

 Checkto automatically create a local home directory for your AD user on the Linux machine.